Cohlund876/cohlund876.github.io/projects/hackathon.md

 summary: "Helped put on a Hackathon in my senior year of High School"
 ---

-Helped to set up and produce a Hackathon hosted by my school in my senior year of high school.
-A hackathon is an event where programmers, designers, and other interested individuals collaborate intensively on software or hardware projects.
-Hosted over the course of several hours on a weekend, participants worked together to solve problems, and to create software that is functional by the end of the event.
-Hackathons foster creativity, innovation, and rapid prototyping, providing a valuable opportunity for learning, networking, and pushing the boundaries of what's possible.
-They also help to create a welcoming and inclusive environment in the area of proggraming.
+During my senior year of high school, I took a leading role in organizing and producing a weekend-long Hackathon hosted on campus.
+The event brought together students from various backgrounds—coders, designers, and problem-solvers—to collaborate on building functional software and hardware projects within a tight timeframe.
+My responsibilities included helping coordinate logistics, promoting the event, assisting with participant registration, and ensuring teams had the resources and mentorship they needed to succeed.

+The hackathon fostered an inclusive and inspiring environment, welcoming both experienced programmers and first-time participants.
+It encouraged creativity, rapid prototyping, and innovative thinking under pressure, while also promoting peer learning and community-building.
+Watching students turn rough ideas into working solutions within 24–36 hours was a powerful reminder of the impact of collaboration and open access to technology.

+This experience deepened my appreciation for the intersection of tech and community, and sharpened my skills in event planning, teamwork, and technical facilitation—all of which I continue to carry into my current work.

+(This was checked and revised by ChatGPT)